by Texas Homesteader ~

 - MYO spice = 1.5 T. cinnamon, 1 t. ground ginger, 1/2 t. ground allspice or cloves, 1/2 t. ground nutmeg

-- 2-3 cups raisins or other dried fruit add these after baking or they’ll burn
+- 2-3 cups raisins or other dried fruit Note: add these after baking or they’ll burn

-Pour melted coconut oil into large-ish bowl and add 1 cup of honey, 1 cup of molasses, 2 Tbl. vanilla and 2 cups pureed pumpkin.
+Pour melted coconut oil into large bowl and add 1 cup of honey, 1 cup of molasses, 2 Tbl. vanilla and 2 cups pureed pumpkin.
 Stir until fully blended.

-In separate large bowl, mix 8 cups oats, 2 cups nuts, 1 cup shredded coconut and 3 Tbl. pumpkin pie spice (or see above for MYO spice mixture) - do not add raisins yet.
+In separate large bowl, mix 8 cups oats, 2 cups nuts, 1 cup shredded coconut and 3 Tbl. pumpkin pie spice (or see above for MYO spice mixture) - do not add dried fruit yet.
 Finally, add wet ingredients to dry mixture and stir until all is fully coated.